 1. Mold Preparation

-Before the injection molding process begins, prepar proper mold remove any dust, moisture, or debris that could interfere with the injection process.
+Before the injection molding process begins, prepare proper mold remove any dust, moisture, or debris that could interfere with the injection process.

 Applying a release agent helps prevent the molten plastic from sticking to the mold surfaces, facilitating easier ejection later.